 Resources for Conducting Defenses Online

-- Zoom Help Center: Get help using Zoom through an extensive directory of help topics.
+Get help using Zoom through an extensive directory of help topics.

-- "Improve and troubleshoot your Zoom experience," Knowledge Base
+"Improve and troubleshoot your Zoom experience," Knowledge Base

 Learn how to make Zoom more secure and avoid "zoombombing."

-- "How to Keep Uninvited Guests Out of Your Zoom Event," Zoom Blog
+"How to Keep Uninvited Guests Out of Your Zoom Event," Zoom Blog

 We understand that travel restrictions and other difficulties may have resulted in a delay of the defense so that it impinges on academic benchmarks, such as candidacy limits.
-Please know that we will continue to entertain requests for exceptions to any deadline that might be missed because of the epidemic.
+Please know that we will continue to entertain requests for exceptions to any deadline that might be missed because of the pandemic.